brunexgeek/webster/README.md

 # Webster  ![GitHub](https://img.shields.io/github/license/brunexgeek/webster)

-Lightweight framework to create HTTP servers and clients in ANSI C99.
+Lightweight framework to create HTTP servers and clients in C++11.
 It implements the [RFC-7230 - Message Syntax and Routing](https://tools.ietf.org/html/rfc7230) on top of POSIX socket API, however you can change the communication channel by specifying custom network functions (check ``WebsterCreate`` and ``WebsterConnect`` functions).
-There is only two files to include in your projects: ``webster.c`` and ``webster.h``.
+There is only two files to include in your projects: ``webster.cc`` and ``webster.hh``.
 Optionally, you can build Webster as shared or static library.

 Webster enables you to communicate with HTTP servers or implement your own HTTP server.
 It automatically parses requests and also simplify creating responses.
 The input/output body data is handled as a stream: to transmit data, you call write functions; to receive data, you call read functions.
 This enables you to handle large amount of data using less memory.